umrover/workflow-intros/README.md

 When you're done editing, you can run `git status` and the file name should appear in red text.
 Add it to git:

+    # Adding a file to git prepares it to be committed.
     $ git add introductions/<FirstLast>.txt

 If you run `git status` again, the file name should have turned green.
 Now make a commit with a helpful message:

     $ git commit -m "Create <FirstLast>.txt"

+Creating a commit save the current state of your added changes.
+If this is unfamiliar, read more about commits [here](https://github.com/git-guides/git-commit).

 Finally, push your commit to the remote repository hosted on GitHub: